API Reference

 200 | OK | Request succeeded |

-400 | Bad Request | Invalid parameters, unsupported model, message limit exceeded |
+400 | Bad Request | Invalid parameters, message limit exceeded, payment field validation (amount, network, asset, pay_to mismatch) |

 402 | Payment Required | No payment-signature header, or payment verification failed |

-404 | Not Found | Unknown endpoint |
+404 | Not Found | Unknown endpoint, or model ID not in the registry (type: model_not_found) |

 429 | Too Many Requests | Rate limit exceeded |

-500 | Internal Server Error | Gateway error (bug or misconfiguration) |
+500 | Internal Server Error | Gateway error (bug or misconfiguration), or payment settlement failed (type: settlement_failed) |

-502 | Bad Gateway | Upstream provider returned an error |
+502 | Bad Gateway | Upstream provider returned an error (type: provider_error) |

 Common errors and fixes